quartilefour/Winnow/README.md

  To configure the system to start on your local machine, make sure you have docker agent running on your laptop.
 Local setup is orchestrated using doker-compose(https://docs.docker.com/compose/gettingstarted/).

  Environment consists of 3 containers.
- * postgres container as db,
+ * postgres container as db running on port 5432.
  * adminer container to view the contents of the db.
+The container is running adminer UI at http://127.0.0.1:8090
  * webapp container that runs the django app.
+The Django app can be accessed in UI at http://127.0.0.1:8000

  To start all the containers we first need to build them.
 (All the docker-compose commands should be run from the directory which has docker-compose.yml file) To build the 3 containers run the below command, it will take a few minutes the first time this command is run as it has to download a bunch of dependent images.